-You can create orchestration rules in USM Anywhere that automatically trigger AlienApp for Akamai Enterprise Threat Protector (ETP) response actions when events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., or alarms Alarms provide notification of an event or sequence of events that require attention or investigation. match the criteria that you specify.
+You can create orchestration rules in USM Anywhere that automatically trigger AlienApp for Akamai Enterprise Threat Protector (ETP) response actions when events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall., or alarms Alarms provide notification of an event or sequence of events that require attention or investigation. match the criteria that you specify.
 This way, you can automate the way you filter IP addresses into the policies within the Akamai ETP user interface (UI).

 After you create a rule, a new event, or alarm that matches the rule conditions trigger the Akamai ETP response action to create a new incident.
 The rule does not trigger for existing events or alarms.

 You can create a new rule as follows:

 From the Rules page: The Rules page provides access to all of your orchestration rules.
 The Orchestration Rules list includes suppression rules, alarm rules, event rules, filtering rules, notification rules, and response action rules.
 You can create new rules using the specific matching conditions that you define, as well as edit, delete, and enable or disable rules.
 See Orchestration Rules for more information about managing orchestration rules.

 Go to Settings > Rules and select Response Action Rules on the left navigation panel.
 Then click Create Response Action Rule to define the new rule.

 To define a new Akamai ETP response action rule